ExpediaGroup/feast/docs/reference/online-stores/elasticsearch.md

 Vector indexing is defined through the _field_ level tags.
 The following tags are expected:

-* index_type: must be `hnsw`.
+* index_type: must be `hnsw` or `flat`.
 This tag is used to identify which field should be indexed as a vector embedding.
 * index_params: optional parameters to override the default values (m=16, ef_construction=100)
   Example:
 ```python